yandex-cloud/ydb-java-sdk/jdbc/README.md

 ---
 This is an experimental version of JDBC driver for YDB.
 It is in active development and is not intended for use in production environments.

+## Building
+All tests are run without Docker by default.
+To enable all tests make sure you have Docker or Docker Machine installed then run `mvn install -DSKIP_DOCKER_TESTS=false`

 ## Quickstart

 1) Drop in [JDBC driver](https://repo1.maven.org/maven2/com/yandex/ydb/ydb-sdk-jdbc-uberjar/1.8.0/ydb-sdk-jdbc-uberjar-1.8.0.jar) to classpath or pick this file in IDEA